Roskilde Travel Guide

 The town is widely known as the home of the Roskilde Festival, one of Europe's biggest and most popular music festivals.

 Roskilde is a small and pleasant town, small enough to walk around and containing a number of museums and galleries worth visiting, as well as parks, cafes, pubs and shops.
-Roskilde has a pedestrian street running down the center of the city and here you can find a number of great places to eat, drink and shop, as well as a number of tourist attractions.
+Roskilde has a pedestrian street running down the centre of the city and here you can find a number of great places to eat, drink and shop, as well as a number of tourist attractions.
 The university ensures a lively atmosphere, and the city of 52,000 is anything but sleepy.

 Become our Roskilde Travel Expert